ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 per weight unit (or equivalently, satoshis per 1000 weight units) and must be at least 253.

+`min_channel_size_sat` and `max_channel_size_sat` are JSON strings
+containing amounts in satoshi [<LSPS0 sat>][].
+These are the minimum and maximum channel sizes, inclusive, supported by the LSP for opening 0-conf Lightning channels backed by a swap-in-potentiam with the client.

 `valid_until` is a [<LSPS0 datetime>][] indicating the maximum time that the returned parameters are still valid.
 The LSP MUST return a `valid_until` time that is at least 60